 - Source of heat at high temperature

-- Sink of heat at lower temperature
+- Sink of heat at a lower temperature

+An important measure of a heat engine is its efficiency.
 The efficiency of a heat engine depends on the ratio of the work obtained to the heat energy in the high temperature i.e. e = W/Q high.
 The maximum possible efficiency e max of an engine is

 emax =Wmax/Qhigh = (1 – Tlow / Thigh) = (Thigh – Tlow)/Thigh